Raster data#

 2. Documentation on the executables in gdal

 Lastly, you probably came across already some wrapper functions, such as the rasterio package.
 These are all really cool packages.
-Why we try to avoid these packages here to large extents is that we (a) want you to understand the structure of a raster file and how to maneuver the different pieces of information to get to our result.
+Why we try to avoid these packages here to large extents is that we want you to understand the structure of a raster file and how to maneuver the different pieces of information to get to our result.
 Packages such as rasterio do many of the things under the hood.
 This is cool when number of files you work with is low and/or the files themselves are relatively small (in terms of their size).
 When it comes to large datasets, however, we need to be efficient in how to access data and often we only access parts of the data and can logically exclude other parts.
 Using wrapper functions makes this often more difficult (or impossible) which is why we want you to focus on the core elements of raster processing.
 You also don’t run into trouble if the packages are deprecated or not maintained, hence resulting in a lack of compatibility to other functions.